History Files

 1002 - 1024

-Henry II the Saint
+Henry II 'the Saint'

+Cousin.
 Duke Henry IV of Bavaria.
+Last Ottonian.

 1002